 Grab some tea, sit down and enjoy this intimate conversation between two friends.
 I am joined in this episode by Andrea Ranae as we explore a variety of topics including entrepreneurship, owning our vision, wanting to be seen, sustainable justice and more.
 The theme that keeps arising in our conversation is the topic of attention and what are we paying attention to.
 Enjoy!

-Welcome to the Reclaiming Worth series, a five part series here on RECLAIM the podcast where I explore the worthiness wound and the ways we hold ourselves back.
+This episode is part of the Reclaiming Worth series, a series here on RECLAIM the podcast where I explore the worthiness wound and the ways we hold ourselves back.
 In this series, you will be invited into a deeper inquiry around ways you can come home within yourself and take up greater space as a worthy woman.
-In this first episode of the series, let’s dive into the myth of the ideal woman and how to begin to tend to the stories that keep us stuck.
+In this ninth part of the series, I explore intimacy, relationships, consent, attachment and how we can do better by one another.